-10.1 At the regional level, the London Plan seeks to protect and enhance London's network of green and open spaces, including Metropolitan Open Land (MOL) and Sites of Importance for Nature Conservation (SINCs).

-- 10.2 To support the preparation of the new Local Plan, Lewisham Council has prepared and published studies on green infrastructure, including Open Spaces Assessment (2020) and Review (2022) and Sites of Importance for Nature Conservation Report (2016). - 10.3 The Open Space Assessment (2020) assessed the condition of parks and open spaces across the borough, informing the management, protection and enhancement of open spaces and ensuring that future needs for all types of open space are accounted for and met. - 10.4 The Sites of Importance for Nature Conservation Report (2016) provided a robust framework for emerging biodiversity policies in the new Local Plan.
-A second SINC study for Hither Green and Grove Park (2023) was also prepared and published to support six Biodiversity Action Plan Priority Habitats. - 10.5 The new Local Plan recognises connectivity with neighbouring boroughs and encourages walking networks by providing footways, routes and public realm that enable access through development sites and adjoining areas.
-It also seeks to enhance strategic networks such as the South-East London Green Chain walking route and supporting existing green links across the borough and sub-regionally. - 10.6 Green Infrastructure record of agreement: - G1) When determining planning applications, both parties will consult with each other on proposals that could have adverse impacts on green infrastructure, including MOL and SINCs, beyond the brough boundary. - G2) Both parties will continue working together to improve green grid links including cross boundary walking and cycling networks.
+- 10.1 At the regional level, the London Plan seeks to protect and enhance London's network of green and open spaces, including Metropolitan Open Land (MOL) and Sites of Importance for Nature Conservation (SINCs). - 10.2 To support the preparation of the new Local Plan, Lewisham Council has prepared and published studies on green infrastructure, including Open Spaces Assessment (2020) and Review (2022) and Sites of Importance for Nature Conservation Report (2016). - 10.3 The Open Space Assessment (2020) assessed the condition of parks and open spaces across the borough, informing the management, protection and enhancement of open spaces and ensuring that future needs for all types of open space are accounted for and met. - 10.4 The Sites of Importance for Nature Conservation Report (2016) provided a robust framework for emerging biodiversity policies in the new Local Plan - 10.5 The new Local Plan recognises connectivity with neighbouring boroughs and encourages walking networks by providing footways, routes and public realm that enable access through development sites and adjoining areas.
+It also seeks to enhance strategic networks such as the South-East London Green Chain walking route and supporting existing green links across the borough and sub-regionally.

+10.6 Green Infrastructure record of agreement:

+- G1) When determining planning applications, both parties will consult with each other on proposals that could have adverse impacts on green infrastructure, including MOL and SINCs, beyond the borough boundary. - G2) Both parties will continue working together to improve green grid links including cross boundary walking and cycling networks.